 A service providers for an organization may wish to provide different application teams in the Organization the ability to deploy and operate their workloads on the same "managed fleet" of clusters.
 A dedicated fleet of clusters for every application/team may be cost prohibitive and impractical.

-Application teams can be managed as separate, distinct projects in a Rafay Org.
+Application teams can be managed as separate, distinct projects in an Org.
 The service provider can then enable cluster sharing for select clusters across Projects.

 Shared services/Ops teams in large organizations may be responsible to provide foundational infrastructure capabilities for different BU's and/or application teams.
 They will want to ensure that they deliver cost effective, optimized infrastructure.
 A dedicated fleet of clusters for every application/team may be cost prohibitive and impractical.